On Robust Hypothesis Testing with respect to the Hellinger Distance: Abstract

 \section{Abstract}

-We study the hypothesis testing problem where the observed samples need not come from either of the specified hypotheses (distributions).
-In such a situation, we would like our test to be robust to this misspecification and output the distribution closer in Hellinger distance.
-If the underlying distribution is close to being equidistant from the hypotheses, then this would not be possible.
-Our main result is quantifying how close the underlying distribution has to be to either of the hypotheses.
-We also study the composite testing problem, where each hypothesis is a Hellinger ball around a fixed distribution.
-A generalized likelihood ratio test is known to work for this problem.
-We give an alternate test for the same.
+We study a variant of the simple hypothesis testing problem where observed samples do not necessarily come from either of the specified distributions, but rather from a close variant of them.
+In this setting, we require a test that is robust to misspecification and identifies which distribution is closer in Hellinger distance.
+If the underlying distribution is nearly equidistant from both hypotheses, the problem becomes intractable.
+Our main result is a lower bound on the slack factor, which quantifies how much closer the underlying distribution must be to one hypothesis relative to the other for any test to remain robust.
+We also demonstrate the implications of this result for testing with respect to symmetric chi-squared distance.
+Finally, we study an alternative way to specify robustness, where each hypothesis is a Hellinger ball around a fixed distribution.
+We provide and analyze a test for this composite hypothesis testing problem.